 A number of trips, visits, exchanges and fieldwork activities take place throughout Year 11 which support pupils’ academic studies.
 Where necessary, parents will be given as much notification as possible of the precise dates of these activities.
 In some subjects, participation is regarded as an essential part of the course.

 The GCSE Rehearsal examinations are an important opportunity for pupils and teachers to gauge levels of progress.
 Pupils are strongly advised to prepare for these internal examinations as fully as possible to ensure that they are in a position to perform to their potential.

 Extensive revision during the preceding Christmas break is strongly advised to consolidate the work covered so far.
 Parents are encouraged to make any holiday arrangements with this firmly in mind.
 Experience shows that lack of preparation for Rehearsal examinations is an indicator for likely under-performance in the real thing.
-The outcomes from these examinations will be an important strand of evidence which will inform decisions on the tier of entry at GCSE.
+The outcomes from these examinations will be an important strand of evidence which will inform decisions on the tier of entry for terminal examinations.

 Reports are sent home at the end of the autumn and spring terms and at half-term in the autumn term.
 The reports at half-term in the autumn term and at the end of the spring term are A4 summary sheets; the report at the end of the autumn term is a full booklet.
 Parents will receive a summary of GCSE Rehearsal grades in advance of the Year 11 Parents’ Meeting.
 A letter from the Housemaster/Housemistress (plus any co-curricular reports) will be sent home at the end of the summer term.
-Reporting sessions are used by group tutors and senior tutors to closely monitor pupil performance and progress.
+Reporting sessions are used by group tutors and Housemasters/Housemistresses to closely monitor pupil performance and progress.
 Parents are contacted as appropriate following reporting sessions if a pupil is not meeting academic expectations.